akeamwoods/Launches2022/README.md

 ## Things that could be improved / Didnt have time to fix or implement
 + The animation has a weird bug when viewing the project view the developer tools viewports.
 I couldn't consistently recreate it and sunk ages investigating.
 + import aliasing
++ accessibility and semantic html has room for improvement.
 + Github action to run e2e tests
 + i'm pretty sure the SSR could be improved.
 The new data fetching approach in Next 13 https://nextjs.org/blog/next-13#data-fetching (which was only released a couple of days ago) looks great and i'll probably convert this project to a Next 13 at some point...